 You cannot combine the

-For more about controlling access to a Helix server via the Helix Proxy, see the relevant chapter of Helix Core Server Administrator Guide: Multi-Site Deployment.
+For more about controlling access to a Helix Server via the Helix Proxy, see Helix Proxy.

 If a depot is excluded, the user denied access will no longer

 The access level is described by the first value on each line.
 The permission levels and access rights are: